k0sproject/k0s/docs/dockershim.md

 *This migration guide assumes that you've been running k0s with docker on version 1.23 and below.*

 The following steps will need to be done on ALL k0s' worker nodes, or single-node controllers.
 Basically any node that runs containers will need to be migrated using the process detailed below.

+Please note that there are currently some [pitfalls around container metrics][cadvisor-metrics] when using CRI-dockerd.

+[cadvisor-metrics]: ./troubleshooting.md#im-using-custom-cri-and-missing-some-labels-in-prometheus-metrics

 ### Cordon and drain the node